tomahim/json-utils/README.md

 - Configuration for Date format (timestamp is default for now)
 - Be sure to keep initial primary type of value when converting to Json
-- Unit tests for JsonArray building (reusing some Json unit tests ?)

 ##### New features / Ideas